OIRL/Blind-PS-DHM-methods/index.md

 ### MATLAB Script
 The matlab version for both approaches contains seven function.
-The main script are called **Blind_trhee_PS_DHM** and **Blind_two_PS_DHM.m**, for both approaches blind three and two raw hologrmas, respectively.
-Inside each main script you can find a explination for working with the methods.
+The main script are called **Blind_trhee_PS_DHM** and **Blind_two_PS_DHM.m**, for both approaches blind three and two raw holograms, respectively.
+Inside each main script you can find an explination for working with the methods.
 ```markdown
 % ------------------------------Specifications---------------------------------%
 % Input:                                                                       %